-Our office will be closing on Friday 22 December 2016 at 5.30pm and will re-open on Tuesday 2 January 2018 at 9am.
+Our office will be closing on Monday 24 December 2018 at 5.30pm and will re-open on Wednesday 2 January 2018 at 9am.
 Between these times support will still be available via email at email@example.com or directly within Nimvelo Manager.

 All systems will be monitored around the clock and our support staff will be on hand to deal with any urgent requests via the support centre, or by email throughout.